-The school recognizes the importance of culture and community and seeks to prepare graduates who can work with diverse populations to achieve common health goals.
+CUNY SPH recognizes the importance of culture and community and seeks to prepare graduates who can work with diverse populations to achieve common health goals.
 Courses provide students with up-to-date scientific knowledge so they can translate findings into programs and policies that make a difference.
 With a focus on urban populations, the curriculum prepares students to understand the health impact of global migration and the many ways that cities around the world can learn from each other to improve public health.

 - SOPHAS online application

-- Personal statement / statement of purpose (500 words) (a)
+- Personal statement / statement of purpose (recommended length is 500 words)

 - Background in the field